-Wendy Call (she/her) is co-editor of the craft anthology Telling True Stories: A Nonfiction Writers' Guide (Penguin, 2007) and the new annual Best Literary Translations (Deep Vellum, 2024).
-She wrote No Word for Welcome: The Mexican Village Faces the Global Economy (Nebraska, 2011), winner of the Grub Street Book Prize and International Latino Book Award, and the chapbook Tilled Paths Through Wilds of Thought (MBR/K2, 2012).
-She has translated two books of poems by Mexican-Zapotec poet Irma Pineda, with whom she shared the 2022 John Frederick Nims Prize for Translation from the Poetry Foundation: In the Belly of Night and Other Poems (Pluralia/Eulalia, 2022) and Nostalgia Doesn't Flow Away Like Riverwater (Deep Vellum, 2024).
-Her co-translation of How to be a Good Savage and Other Poems (Milkweed, 2024), by Zoque poet Mikeas Sánchez, was called "a significant work in more ways than one" by the New York Times.
-Wendy has received grants and fellowships for her creative nonfiction from 4Culture, Artist Trust, the Seattle CityArtist Program, and the Wurlitzer Foundation.
+Wendy Call (she/ella) is author, co-editor, or translator of nine books.
+She co-edited the craft anthology Telling True Stories: A Nonfiction Writers' Guide (Penguin, 2007) and is cofounder and co-editor of the annual Best Literary Translations, published each spring by Deep Vellum.
+She wrote No Word for Welcome: The Mexican Village Faces the Global Economy (Nebraska, 2011), winner of the Grub Street National Book Prize and an International Latino Book Award Gold Medal, and the chapbook Tilled Paths Through Wilds of Thought (MBR/K2, 2012).
+She has translated three books of poems by Mexican-Zapotec poet Irma Pineda, with whom she shared the 2022 John Frederick Nims Prize for Translation from the Poetry Foundation.
+Her co-translation of How to be a Good Savage and Other Poems (Milkweed, 2024), by Zoque poet Mikeas Sánchez, was called "a significant work in more ways than one" by the New York Times and won the 2024 Gold Medal for Best Translation from the International Latino Book Awards.
+Wendy has received grants and fellowships for her creative nonfiction from 4Culture, Artist Trust, the Seattle City/Artist Program, and the Wurlitzer Foundation.
 Fellowships for her poetry translations have come from Cornell University, Fulbright Commission, National Endowment for the Arts, and University of Iowa.
-She has served as Artist / Translator / Writer in Residence at 28 institutions, including six universities, five national parks, two visual arts centers, and a public hospital.
+She has served as Artist / Translator / Writer in Residence at 29 institutions, including universities, national parks, visual arts centers, and a public hospital.
 Wendy writes, edits, and translates books in Seattle, on Duwamish land, and in Oaxaca, on Mixtec and Zapotec land.

 Geffrey Davis is the author of three books of poems, most recently One Wild Word Away (BOA Editions 2024).
 His second collection, Night Angler, won the James Laughlin Award from the Academy of American Poets; and his debut, Revising the Storm, received the A. Poulin, Jr. Poetry Prize and was a Hurston/Wright Legacy Award Finalist.
 His writing has been published in places such as AGNI, The Atlantic, New England Review, The New York Times Magazine, The New Yorker, Orion Magazine, Oxford American, PBS NewsHour, Ploughshares, and Poetry Northwest.
 A recipient of the Anne Halley Poetry Prize, the Dogwood Prize in Poetry, the Porter Fund Literary Prize, a Pushcart Prize, and the Wabash Prize for Poetry, Davis has also been awarded fellowships from Bread Loaf, Cave Canem, the National Endowment for the Arts, the Vermont Studio Center, and the Whiting Foundation for his involvement with The Prison Story Project, which strives to empower incarcerated women and men to tell their own stories through writing.
 Davis currently lives in the Ozarks, where he teaches for the Program in Creative Writing & Translation at the University of Arkansas.
 Raised by the Pacific Northwest, he also serves as Poetry Editor for Iron Horse Literary Review.
-Oliver de la Paz is author and editor of several books and serves as the Poet Laureate of Worcester, MA.
-His latest collection of poetry, The Diaspora Sonnets, was published by Liveright Press (2023).
-It was a winner of the 2023 New England Book Award and was longlisted for the 2023 National Book Award.
-A founding member of Kundiman, he teaches at the College of the Holy Cross and in the Low-Residency MFA Program at PLU.